OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-3d-like-card-with-css-shadows/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with CSS Shadows

 This challenge focuses on creating a visually appealing card element that simulates a 3D effect using only CSS shadows and box-shadow properties.
 We'll avoid using any JavaScript or complex techniques, focusing purely on CSS for a clean and efficient solution.
 This example uses standard CSS, but could be easily adapted to use Tailwind CSS.